FedorRomanov/elsevier-test-assignment/README.md

 Dear Candidate,

 Elevier Life Science needs your help finalising one of our services which is really important for us.
-The service is called Aggregator and it joins together information about orders from Order service, Offer Service, Product service and Image Service.
+The service is called Aggregator and it joins together information about orders from Order service, Offer Service and Product service.

 It works as follows: